-Anyone who’s ever had a spot will know just how hard it is to resist the lure of picking, squeezing, or scratching at a blemish.
-However, while squeezing a spot may prove fruitful, squeezing milia won’t.
-Milia are stubborn little spots that don’t take kindly to being picked at – and this could, in fact, make them worse.
-So, if you think you’re dealing with milia, make sure you don’t -
+Anyone who’s ever had a skin spot knows just how hard it is to resist the urge to pick, squeeze, or scratch a blemish.
+Milia are stubborn little spots that don’t take kindly to being picked at; messing with milia can make the condition worse.
+If you think you have milia spots, we recommend that you do not:

 - Use skin products containing paraffin or petroleum

-Milia spots might be annoying to look at, but they pose zero health concerns and they aren’t a symptom of an underlying problem.
-If they are getting you down, try at-home products first (and give them a chance to work), and if you’re still not getting anywhere after a few months, then opt for an in-salon treatment such as Lamprobe or manual removal.
-Good luck!
+Milia spots might be unpleasant to look at, but they pose zero health concerns, and aren’t a symptom of a serious underlying skin problem.
+If milia spots are bothering you, try at-home products first and give them a chance to work for a month or two.
+If a drugstore milia treatment is not delivering results, then book an in-salon or cosmetic clinic milia treatment like our Este Medical Lamprobe skincare procedure.